bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 - stopped - an instance that has been stopped;

-- deleting - an instance in the process of deleting (right after the "Delete" button is pressed);
+- deleting - an instance in the process of deleting (right after the "Delete" button |delete-icon| is pressed);

 - failed - an instance that has been launched but not started due to some errors;